Dream and Promise Act of 2019 (H.R. 6)

 - pays a reasonable fee commensurate with the cost of processing the application, subject to fee exemptions based on specified need-based criteria under Sec.
 302(c) (and not required to pay CPR filing fee); and

 Sec.
 106: Restoration of State Option to Determine Residency for Purposes of Higher Education Benefits

 - Repeals Sec.
 505 of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA).
 This repeal removes a barrier for states that wish to offer in-state tuition rates or higher educational benefits on the basis of residence, without regard to a student’s immigration status.

-- Confirms that conditional permanent residents may qualify for certain federal student assistance, including direct federal loans, Perkins loans, work study, and programs designed to identify and encourage youth with financial or cultural needs, low-income families and others to pursue higher education.
+- Confirms that conditional permanent residents may qualify for certain federal student assistance, including direct federal loans, Perkins loans, work study, grants, and programs designed to identify and encourage youth with financial or cultural needs, low-income families and others to pursue higher education.

 TITLE II — AMERICAN PROMISE ACT of 2019

 Title cited as: American Promise Act of 2019

 Sec.
 202: Adjustment of Status for Certain Nationals of Certain Countries Designated for Temporary Protected Status or Deferred Enforced Departure

 If Present in the United States